benpickles/parklife/README.md

 build/sitemap.xml
 ```

-Parklife doesn't know about assets (images, CSS, etc) so you likely also need to generate those and copy them to the build directory, see the [Rails example's full build script](examples/rails/bin/static-build) for how you might do this.
+Parklife doesn't know about assets (images, CSS, etc) so you likely also need to generate those and copy them to the build directory.

 ## More examples

-Take a look at the [Rails](examples/rails/Parkfile), [Rack](examples/rack/Parkfile) and [Sinatra](examples/sinatra/Parkfile) working examples within this repository.
+Take a look at the [`parklife-rails` example app](https://github.com/benpickles/parklife-rails/tree/main/example-app), and the [Rack](examples/rack/Parkfile) and [Sinatra](examples/sinatra/Parkfile) working examples within this repository.

 ## Configuration